mkatherine/VoiceHackers/README.md

 **Full Test with Notch Filter (Test 8)**

 Created a notch filter operating at the following freuencies: [20,50,60,200]. **This increaseed our speaker recognition rate "Speaker Recognition Rate: 87.50%"**,creating a more refined system.
-Any other combination caused efficiency to stay at or drop below 75% which was our original test recognition rate.
+Any other combination, such as [20,50,60] or [50,60,200] or [20, 60, 200] caused efficiency to stay at 75% which was our original test recognition rate.

 <p align="center">
   <img width="455" alt="image" src="https://github.com/user-attachments/assets/ba6642fe-889c-4b0d-92c2-c2da63029203" />